How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 Whatever the issue, explore different types of therapy and consider which one may be best for you.
 Below are two common types of therapy in Singapore:

-• Psychodynamic therapy can help you explore deep-rooted issues that may be contributing to your unhealthy lifestyle (eg negative childhood experiences or trauma).
+• Psychodynamic therapy can help you explore deep-rooted issues that may be contributing to patterns of coping that may no longer be helpful (eg difficult or adverse childhood experiences, including trauma).

 Think about: